Board Fact Sheet

 - Are most of your directors independent?

-Yes, as of April 25, 2017, eleven of twelve directors are independent directors.
+Yes, as of September 17, 2017, thirteen of fourteen directors are independent directors.

 - Has AEP adopted formal principles of corporate governance?